“Put On Your Game Face!”

 Most football games are won or lost before one second ticks off the game clock.
 Watch this clip from the movie, Facing the Giants.
 The Shiloh Eagles have not had a winning season in six years under the leadership of Coach Grant Taylor.
 This is a game against a team they had not lost to in many, many years.
-(Game Face 1 clip from Facing the Giants)
+(Game Face 1 clip)

 Now as I mention the word discipline some of us may be thinking about the punishment that happened to a boy that was acting up in church.
 This young boy continued to talk out and create a disturbance in the church service.
 After his father had all he could take, we picked up the young boy and carried him to the back of the auditorium.
 As the boy was leaving, he cried out to the congregation, “Please pray for me!”

 This morning I want to look at personal discipline and how to discipline yourself for success.
 Every great achiever in life has a common denominator and that is personal discipline.